Key Takeaways:

 Your minimum down payment will depend on the type of loan you’re applying for because lenders and government programs have different requirements.
 Remember, most home buyers purchase homes with conventional loans, but other financing options are available.
 Here are the loans you might qualify for and their down payment conditions:

-• Conventional loan: These loans don’t have backing from a governmental program.
-As a result, they usually have stricter standards for credit scores, debt-to-income ratio (DTI), and down payments.
+- Conventional loans: These loans don’t have backing from a governmental program.
+As a result, they usually have stricter standards for credit score, debt-to-income ratio (DTI), and down payment amount.
 Specifically, first-time home buyers must provide a down payment of 3% or higher, and experienced home buyers must put down at least 5%.

-• Federal Housing Administration (FHA) loan: FHA loans are backed by the FHA.
+- Federal Housing Administration (FHA) loans: FHA loans are backed by the FHA.
 Private lenders offering these loans follow governmental regulations to provide loans to borrowers with weaker credit and lower incomes.
-Because of the more flexible loan requirements, FHA loans require a 3.5% down payment for all buyers.
+Because of the more flexible loan requirements, FHA loans require a 3.5% down payment for all buyers, and you will need to pay an origination fee, often between 0.5 and 1% of the full loan amount.

-• U.S. Department of Agriculture (USDA) loan: USDA loans are for borrowers in qualifying rural areas.
+- U.S. Department of Agriculture (USDA) loans: USDA loans are for borrowers in qualifying rural areas.
 These loans have moderate financial requirements, and borrowers don’t have to have a down payment to qualify.

 Home buyers gain several advantages by putting more than the minimum down when purchasing a house.
-Understanding them can help you plan effectively when considering your finance.
+Understanding these advantages can help you plan effectively when considering your finances.

 Lower Monthly Payments